A Turnaround at Grand Portage

 Their efforts worked.
 Thanks in large part to the work of Rep. James Oberstar (D-MN), a 16,000-square-foot, $4 million Heritage Center now graces a rocky hill overlooking the reconstructed fur-trading post.
 The building houses park offices, archives, exhibits, and a space for demonstrations of Ojibwe handicrafts.
 But the design of the building itself is one of its most interesting features, illustrating the joining of cultures that has characterized Grand Portage’s history.

 Could other parks learn from Grand Portage’s success?
-The monument isn’t the only park unit with close Indian neighbors.
-More than 40 parks share a boundary with an Indian reservation, are located within a reservation, or contain land that is reserved for a tribe’s use or owned by an Indian corporation.
-But only three parks currently have self-government agreements with Indian tribes, says Pat Parker, chief of the Park Service’s American Indian Liaison Office.
-Grand Portage is the only park whose agreement covers day-to-day operations; the other two sites work with tribes on specific projects such as watershed restoration.
+The monument isn’t the only park unit with close Native American neighbors.
+More than 40 parks share a boundary with a reservation, are located within a reservation, or contain land that is reserved for a Tribe’s use or owned by a Tribal corporation.
+But only three parks currently have self-government agreements with Tribes, says Pat Parker, chief of the Park Service’s American Indian Liaison Office.
+Grand Portage is the only park whose agreement covers day-to-day operations; the other two sites work with Tribes on specific projects such as watershed restoration.

 “There is no cookie-cutter approach to self-governance,” Parker explains.
 What worked at Grand Portage might not work elsewhere.
 But one thing surely helped: Both parties were willing to engage in “careful, mutually respectful negotiation.”

 The most important aspect of the program may not be its bureaucratic details but a reminder of its underlying philosophy, says Parker.
 “The self-governance program,” she says, “is less about control and less about money than it is about establishing a greater and deeper reconnection of the Tribe with parkland.
 It’s a change in perception.”